sergiycheck/React_challenge_1/README.md

-# Serhii Kuzmych's assessment

 ## Application Overview

-The CodeScreen Tweets Analysis Service is a `React` application that allows users to display certain statistics about the tweets posted by a given user name.

 It uses the following libraries / technologies - don't hesitate to refer to the docs if you need to: